WeblateOrg/weblate/docs/admin/install.rst

     Used for user media uploads (e.g. screenshots).
 :file:`/favicon.ico`
-    Should be rewritten to rewrite a rule to serve :file:`/static/favicon.ico` :file:`/robots.txt`
+    Should be rewritten to rewrite a rule to serve :file:`/static/favicon.ico`
-    Should be rewritten to rewrite a rule to serve :file:`/static/robots.txt`

 .. seealso::